Is It Safe To Heat Canned Food In The Can?

 The Potential Dangers of Heating Canned Food in the Can

-Although we often refer to them as tin cans, very few contain any tin at all.
+Although we often refer to them as tin cans, very few contain tin.
 Most canned food comes in a steel container, while beverage cans are primarily aluminum.

 Heating canned food in a sealed tin is potentially dangerous.
 As the food heats up, so it expands.
-There’s no space for this to happen in a sealed can, so the can could burst or explode, sending hot foods and liquids, along with sharp metal fragments, flying in all directions.
+There’s no space for this to happen in a sealed can, so the can could burst or explode, sending hot foods and liquids and sharp metal fragments flying in all directions.

 Another potential hazard of heating canned food in the can is the chemical compounds used to manufacture those cans.